sagar-soneja/API-TaskManager/README.md

 # CLI Commands REST API (Task Manager)
 API Link :- https://task-manager-ssoneja.herokuapp.com (if it's down it means I unfortunately ran out of my Free Credits)
-#### It is Task-Manager-API which is used to create user and its tasks using CRUD operations. ### The purpose of this project is to learn and practice concepts related to:
+#### It is Task-Manager-API which is used to create "User" and its "Tasks" using CRUD operations.
+Each task is dependent or created by specified user and no other user can delete or create the task of other user. ### The purpose of this project is to learn and practice concepts related to:
 > - Building a REST API
 > - NodeJS
 > - Express